Skip to main content

 The LLM is the bridge.
 Both learning curves are gone at once.

 The builder describes the model in English.
-The system generates clean, tested, idiomatic Python.
+Their connected AI generates clean, tested, idiomatic Python, stored in Bridge Town.
 The reviewer hovers any cell.
-The system explains the formula, its provenance, its assumptions, and the test that validates it.
+Bridge Town surfaces the formula, where every number comes from, its assumptions, and the test that validates it.
 Both sides work in their native language.

 Builder Analyst English